kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Week 1 Lab Report.md

 ***What link can be made between metastases and OS/PFS, or TIL count?***

-~~We can work with processed rows as n=143 for AVAST-M LN~~ we cannot because its a part of the AVAST-M clinical trials. no accessing that data
+~~We can work with processed rows as n=143 for AVAST-M LN~~ we cannot because its a part of the AVAST-M clinical trials. no accessing that data before becoming a friggin doctor.

+We're working with the Leeds data babyyyyy

 data sources:

-1. ~~Table 1 for survivability (??????????????????)~~
-2. Fig. 3b_3c_3d for metastases analyses (143 rows per analysis model)
+1. Table 1: has death confirmation, time survival, cancer stage, ...1 (??), unweighted Cam-121 score, event (almost definitely metastases), low/hi Cam-121 (0.33 cutoff)
+2. Fig 5B: merge

 PFS and OS for Fig.2 are both calculated from same dataset